Origin Collection

 In that silence, stripped of even my books, something new stirred.
 With nothing but time and my thoughts, I began to write.
 And from that darkness, the vision of Rey The Key was born.

 I have many writings, songs, and artwork from this time away.
 My colored pencils were contraband, so it was a battle to even make art.
 They were often raided.
 But like a magnet, i would always find more.
 At one point in time, in a rare situation, i painted my cell.
-There was a sacred geometry mandala on the floor, symbols on the walls, a sun disk and wings over the door, and more.. the guards were at a loss.
+There was a geometric mandala on the floor, symbols on the walls, a sun disk and wings over the door, and more.. the guards were at a loss.
 But that is where i came up with the name (Cell)ular Ascension.

 I utilized a mixed media pad, pen, colored pencils, toothpaste for glue and a nail clipper as a blade.
 With these, I gave form to the past visions of my soul.
 Crystallized talismans of that holy energy.
 I drew the echoes of blessed things I had once touched but now longed for with a broken heart heavy in absence.
 Each creation was an offering—a prayer in line and color.
 I would mail them home for a time yet to arrive.
 A time that is now.